elasticluster/elasticluster/docs/index.rst

 configurations* and information on how to access a specific cloud webservice (including access id and secret keys).

-Using the command line (or, very soon, a simple API), you can start a cluster and override some of the default values, like the number of nodes you want to fire up.
+Using the command line or a simple API, you can start a cluster and override some of the default values, like the number of nodes you want to fire up.
 Elasticluster will use the `boto library`_ to connect to the desired cloud, start the virtual machines and wait until they are accessible via ssh.

 After all the virtual machines are up and running, elasticluster will use `ansible`_ to configure them.